prathers/eepcollect/Documentation/ExtPagecollector/Configuration/Template/Index.rst

          CURRENTPAGEPROZESSTEXT

    c
-         a textinfo, about the current available option for the current viewed page
+         A textinfo, about the current available option for the current viewed page